 Cardamom: Cardamom powder brings in flavour and aroma in puri.
 I used green cardamom in the recipe.
 Remove the pods from cardamom and grind to smooth powder in pestle and motar.

-Serving Chobe ki Puri
+Serving Kheer Puri

-STEP 1: PREPARING FILLING | CHOBA
+FIRST STEP: PREPARING FILLING | CHOBA

 - Soak almonds for 3-4 hours and remove the skin.
 Spread them on kitchen cloth and wipe dry.
 Leave to dry for 10-15 minutes and cut them into slivers.